Chuong06101997/Digital-Marketing-Campaign-Analysis-and-Prediction/README.md

 ## Approach (Pipeline)
 The solution follows a data-driven pipeline:
-Data preprocessing and cleaning to ensure data quality Feature engineering from user behavior, marketing interaction, and customer profile Training a classification model (Logistic Regression / XGBoost) to predict conversion probability Applying probability calibration to ensure predicted probabilities reflect real-world outcomes Estimating customer Lifetime Value (LTV) using proxy features such as income and past purchases Calculating Expected Value (EV) by combining predicted conversion probability, LTV, and advertising cost Making decisions to continue or stop campaigns based on EV.
+Data preprocessing and cleaning to ensure data quality.

+Feature engineering from user behavior, marketing interaction, and customer profile.

+Training a classification model (Logistic Regression / XGBoost) to predict conversion probability.

+Applying probability calibration to ensure predicted probabilities reflect real-world outcomes.

+Estimating customer Lifetime Value (LTV) using proxy features such as income and past purchases.

+Calculating Expected Value (EV) by combining predicted conversion probability, LTV, and advertising cost.

+Making decisions to continue or stop campaigns based on EV.

 ## Decision Logic